maiconheck/ready2use-analyzers/README.md

 >For **Test Projects** use Test.ruleset file instead of Default.ruleset file.
 Some rules are not applicable to test projects, so the Test.ruleset file have less active rules, like `MakeLocalVariableConstWhenItIsPossibleAnalyzer` and `AlwaysUseVarAnalyzer`.

->For **Distributed Library** add also the Lib.ruleset.
+>For **Distributed Library** use Lib.ruleset file instead of Default.ruleset file.
 This file includes documenting rules that are specially important when you distribute your library to others.

-4. Restore and build the solution:
+4. Clean and build the solution:
 ```
-dotnet restore
+dotnet clean
 dotnet build
 ```

 5. Fix the warnings and have a much better code! 😃
 Do not worry if you receive too many warnings.
-There are ** 428 ** validations!
+There are **637** validations!
 Correct them step by step.
 I suggest organizing them into groups and fixing one group at a time.

 >👌 Feel free to disable rules that don't apply to your context or project.